aspose-gis/Aspose-GIS-Reference-Tutorials/gis/english/net/geometry-analysis/check-geometry-covers-another/_index.md

 # Check Geometry Covers Another

 ## Introduction
-Aspose.GIS for .NET is a powerful library that provides developers with tools to efficiently work with geographical data within their .NET applications.
-Whether you're building a mapping application, analyzing spatial data, or integrating geographical features into your software, Aspose.GIS offers a comprehensive set of functionalities to streamline your development process.
-In this tutorial you’ll learn **how to create LineString in C#**, add points to the line, and perform a **point on line check** using the `Covers` and `CoveredBy` methods.
+In this tutorial you’ll learn **how to create linestring c#** using Aspose.GIS for .NET, add points to a linestring, and perform a reliable **point on line check** with the `Covers` and `CoveredBy` methods.
+Whether you’re building a mapping tool, performing spatial analytics, or simply need to verify geometric relationships, mastering these operations will give your application the precision it needs.

 ## Quick Answers
-- **What does “create LineString in C#” mean?** It means instantiating a `LineString` geometry object and populating it with coordinate points.
+- **What does “create linestring c#” mean?** It means instantiating a `LineString` geometry object and populating it with coordinate points.
 - **Which method checks if a point lies on a line?** Use the `Covers` method on the `LineString` or `CoveredBy` on the `Point`.
 - **Do I need a license to run the sample?** A temporary license works for evaluation; a full license is required for production.
 - **Can this be used with .NET Core?** Yes, Aspose.GIS supports .NET Framework and .NET Core.
-- **How many points can I add to a LineString?** There is no hard limit; you can add as many points as needed for your spatial analysis.
+- **How many points can I add to a linestring?** There is no hard limit; you can add as many points as needed for your spatial analysis.

-## What is **create LineString C#**?
+## What is **create linestring c#**?
 A `LineString` is a geometric shape consisting of an ordered list of points connected by straight line segments.
-In C# you create it by instantiating the `LineString` class from the `Aspose.Gis.Geometries` namespace and then **add points to the LineString** using the `AddPoint` method.
+In C# you create it by instantiating the `LineString` class from the `Aspose.Gis.Geometries` namespace and then **add points to linestring** using the `AddPoint` method.

 ## Why use Aspose.GIS for a point on line check?
-- **Precision** – Handles floating‑point calculations and spatial predicates accurately.
+- **Precision** – Handles floating‑point calculations and spatial predicates accurately, giving you a **precision point on line** result.
 - **Cross‑platform** – Works with .NET Framework, .NET Core, and .NET 5/6+.
 - **Rich API** – Provides a full suite of spatial relationship methods (`Covers`, `CoveredBy`, `Intersects`, etc.).

 ## Prerequisites